jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ## Creating Shell Scripts

 Let's open up a terminal and create a shell script.
 To do this type: ```vi list-ip.sh``` and from here you will see the screenshot we saw earlier--blank.
-The first thing we need to type is a shell directive.
-Although we are using the *bash* shell you can create scripts that can be run in other shells.
+The first thing we need to type is a shell directive or more commonly called, **shebang**.
+Although we are using the *bash* shell you can create scripts that can be run with other shells.
 The first line of a shell script overrides the default shell and runs the script with the shell you determine.

-The first line of any shell script should (but is not required) to include:  ```#!/bin/bash``` to make sure that our script is executed with the bash shell.
+The first line of any bash script should include:  ```#!/bin/bash``` to make sure that our script is executed with the bash shell.
 Normally the ```#``` means a comment, but with the ```!``` after it followed by a path, the comment function is overruled.   ```#!``` can also be pronounced *crunch* *bang*.

 Not all systems store the bash binary in ```/bin/bash```.
 You will need to check before you hard code that value.
 You can use the ```which``` command that will show you the paths to the binaries.